Druitt Hall Community Association - Logo

 by the Friends of Druitt Gardens and has been transformed into a Wildlife Education Area.

 Local clubs and societies regularly book the main hall.
-In 2022 the use of the hall averaged 34 hours per week.
+In 2022 the use of the hall averaged 34 hours per week and this level has remained steady ever since.

 Christchurch Central WI returned in 2014 to their first home and continue to meet on the 1st Wednesday of each month.

-Following an independent report in 2021, Christchurch Town Council resolved to allow DHCA an extension of 30 years
+Following an independent report in 2021, which was confident that the building would be good for a further 40 years if properly maintained, Christchurch Town Council resolved to allow DHCA an extension of 30 years

 to the-then current lease.
-This is to run from 2027 but to be in place before then, thus opening the way for grant applications for
+This was to run from 2027 but to be in place before then, opening the way for grant applications for

 The unique history of the hall has been acknowledged by the Prefab Museum on their website, here.

-Christchurch Town Council have granted Druitt Hall Community Association a 30-year extension to the lease, to run from 2027.
+Christchurch Town Council have promised Druitt Hall Community Association a 30-year extension to the lease, to run from 2025.

 See also the hall’s noticeboards for news and events.